-Metabolic Syndrome and Ginseng
+Metabolic Syndrome, or Syndrome X, and American Ginseng

 The benefits of American Ginseng have been well documented.
 Many energy drinks contain this substance.
-It's active ingredients are Ginsenosides and polysaccharides.
+It's active ingredients are Ginsenosides, and polysaccharides.
 The polysaccharides are an immune boosting element to accentuate the immune response.
 Meaning it boosts the immune system to fight off illness.
 In recent trials found to be effective in warding off colds, as well as treating them.
 If you find that you are sick all the time, or work in an environment around those who are sick, it might be an option.

 The studies that are referenced here were for American Ginseng.
 Each strain has it's own active ingredients, and may only work for certain illnesses, and in certain circumstances.